Other Guides

 Conclusion

-MSP360 Managed Backup for Microsoft 365 meets all of these requirements.
+MSP360 Managed Backup for Microsoft 365 works faster than local sync, is more reliable than external drive, and has better restoration options than the built-in features.
 Once you sign up, you get a 15-day free trial with full functionality and immediate access to the control panel.
 Use your own cloud storage or take advantage of 1 TB of free trial storage from MSP360 for 30 days.

 Dedicated OneDrive backup solution is the only reliable option